Our Technical Approach

 This doesn’t mean there won’t be any challenges along the way, but at Q, we work closely with you to help navigate through issues, to ensure we can be as flexible as possible and agree upon the most appropriate solution.

 Q will carry out an assessment of the existing structure and provide early indications of what we will require for insurance purposes to minimise the risk of any delays in issuing insurance certification.
-And unlike many structural warranties, The Q Policy provides cover for the existing structure to homeowners.

 We also make sure there is an experienced and knowledgeable support structure through our technical and surveying team and we believe that it is important that the person visiting your site has experience of refurbishment and conversion projects to ensure the insurer's risk is adequately managed, and ultimately we can offer the pragmatic, proportionate approach we commit to.